atrisovic/weather-panel.github.io/tutorial-content/content/reduced-form-specification.md

 ### **Humidity**

 There are mainly three metrics for humidity measurements: absolute, relative (often "RH"), and specific.
-Absolute humidity describes the water content of air, expressed in grams per cubic metre or grams per kilogram.
+Absolute humidity describes the water content of air, expressed in grams per cubic meter or grams per kilogram.
 Relative humidity is defined as a percentage relative to a maximum humidity value for a given temperature.
 Specific humidity is the ratio of water vapor mass to total moist air parcel mass.
 Human (and animal) bodies rely on evaporative cooling to regulate temperature in hot weather, the effectiveness of which depends on how much more moisture the atmosphere can currently hold (1 - RH).
 As a result, various temperature-humidity metrics have been developed to estimate "apparent" temperature, i.e. the temperature the current weather "feels like":